 Common Dental Mistakes

 - Solo brushing.
 Many parents allow their children to brush their teeth alone.
-Typically, this happens as a time-saving measure in hectic households or is the result of a desire to instill a sense of independence in children.
-However, solo brushing is problematic in young children for one important reason: children under 8 years old simply lack the necessary motor skills to effectively clean their teeth.
-Thus, it’s important for parents to help out to ensure that every tooth is thoroughly cleaned.
+Typically, this happens as a time-saving measure in hectic households or results from a desire to instill a sense of independence in children.
+However, solo brushing is problematic in young children for one important reason: children under 8 years old lack the necessary motor skills to clean their teeth effectively.
+Thus, parents need to help out to ensure that every tooth is thoroughly cleaned.